simple-crypto/SMAesH-challenge/website/src/submission.md

 ## Submission Evaluation
-As a sanity check, the framework provides a way to ensure that your submission run as expected in the challenge evaluation framework.
+As a sanity check, the framework provides a way to ensure that your submission runs as expected in the our evaluation framework.
 The script [test_submission.py](https://github.com/simple-crypto/SMAesH-challenge/blob/main/scripts/test_submission.py) has been specially designed for this purpose.
-It allows the complete evaluation of a submission to be carried out in the same way as it will be done on the server.
+It performs the full evaluation of a submission similarly to what will be done on the server.
 The latter can be done at two levels during development: directly on the submission directory or on the package archive.
 The following commands show how to use [test_submission.py](https://github.com/simple-crypto/SMAesH-challenge/blob/main/scripts/test_submission.py) to perform the evaluation of your submission